Aitraaz: Production

 Kumar described his character as "realistic" and a "new-age metrosexual" man.
 The actor revealed that he enjoyed the strengths and weaknesses of his character, adding "[he] is not afraid to show his feelings and does not feel emasculated by his situation."
 Kumar further stated: "There's a quiet dignity and heroism associated with my character.
 He doesn't fight for applause.
 He fights for his convictions."
 In an interview with The Tribune, Kapoor remarked that Indian women would identify with her character.
 She said her character "stand[s] by [Raj] in his moment of distress and helplessness, like every Indian woman would."
 Chopra described her character Sonia as "charming and focused", commenting that her "philosophy is that she has to achieve her goals at any cost.
 She knows one thing: that nothing can come in between her desires and herself."
 Owing to her conservative upbringing, Chopra found it difficult to identify with her "man-eater role".
 Playing an "extremely negative character" proved a challenge, and she had to mentally prepare herself for an hour before each scene.

 Manish Malhotra and Vikram Phadnis designed the costumes and the cinematography was handled by Ravi Yadav.
 The film was mainly shot in Cape Town, Goa, Pune and Mumbai.
 Chopra, who was simultaneously filming four other productions, revealed that because of her busy schedule the producers of her other films had to move their sets to the Filmistan Studio, where Aitraaz was being made.
 She wept during filming of the sexual-harassment scene; it took the directors several hours to remind her she was only playing a character, and further filming was postponed.
 The music video of the title track "Aitraaz – I Want to Make Love to You" with Kumar and Chopra was shot in one take with a Steadicam.
 Salim–Sulaiman composed the background score for the film.

 Soundtrack

 Aitraaz's soundtrack was composed by Himesh Reshammiya, with lyrics by Sameer.
 The album contains fifteen songs: seven original, and eight remixes.
 The vocals were performed by Udit Narayan, Alka Yagnik, Sunidhi Chauhan, Adnan Sami, K.K., and Alisha Chinai.
 It was released on 24 September 2004 by Sony Music India.

 The soundtrack was generally well received by music critics, who praised its lyrics and vocals.
-Planet Bollywood gave a rating of 7 out of 10, calling it a "good album".
 Joginder Tuteja of Bollywood Hungama rated the album 3 out of 5, praising "I Want To Make Love To You" (all three versions): "Sunidhi Chauhan is excellent in this wonderfully-composed track that shocks everyone with the intensity of the lyrics and the music".
 He concluded, "Except for two or three average songs here and there, the majority of songs in Aitraaz do keep you engaged".

-The music topped charts on a number of platforms in India.
-The soundtrack was one of the best-selling Bollywood soundtracks of the year, with 1.5 million units sold according to Box Office India.